March 1679 English general election

 On the current issue of excluding the King's younger brother from the succession to the throne, 218 members were in favour of the Exclusion Bill, while 137 were opposed.
+This saw a significant increase in the number of Whigs compared to the previous Cavalier Parliament.
 However, 167 members did not attend the parliament at all, so their view about Exclusion is unknown.